sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 In the Notification Group tab, a notification group can be created and deleted.
 In addition, monitoring target, user group, and monitoring settings can be added, modified and deleted in the notification group.
 Refer to [notification group](./monitoring) for more details regarding notification group.

-### Create Notification Group
+### Create a Notification Group

-Click the **+ Create Group** button at the top of the notification group list and a popup will be displayed to create a notification group.
+Click the **+ Create Group** button at the top of the notification group list and a pop-up will be displayed to create a notification group.

 ![notification group list 001](https://static.toastoven.net/prod_rds_mssql/notification_group_list_001.png)
 ![create notification group 001](https://static.toastoven.net/prod_rds_mssql/notification_group_create_001.png)